2017 Nickel Value Checker: Errors List, “P”, “D” & “S” Mint Mark Worth

 The Easy Way to Know Your 2017 Nickel Value

-Let’s be honest—figuring out your 2017 nickel’s value on your own can be frustrating.
-You’d need to identify the mint mark under magnification, learn complex grading standards, research Full Steps designations, compare recent auction prices, and somehow spot valuable errors you’ve never seen before.
-That’s hours of work for just one coin!
+Let’s be honest — figuring out your 2017 nickel’s value on your own can be frustrating.
+You’d need to identify the mint mark under magnification, learn the difference between 5FS and 6FS grading standards, research Proof-Like surface quality, compare recent auction prices, and spot valuable errors you’ve probably never seen before.
+That’s hours of work for just one coin.

-The 2017-P and 2017-D Jefferson Nickels were produced for circulation at the Philadelphia and Denver mints.
-These coins are very common in mint state condition.
+The 2017-P and 2017-D Jefferson Nickels were produced for general circulation at the Philadelphia and Denver Mints.
+These coins are very common in mint state condition, though high-grade Full Steps examples are genuinely scarce.

 The 2017-S DCAM represents the proof version struck at San Francisco.
-DCAM (Deep Cameo) designates proof coins featuring deep frosted devices with strong contrast against mirror-like fields.
+DCAM — Deep Cameo — designates proof coins featuring deeply frosted devices (raised design elements) with strong contrast against mirror-polished fields, creating a dramatic “black and white” visual effect.

-The 2017-P Jefferson Nickel saw massive production with over 700 million pieces struck at the Philadelphia Mint, making it readily available in the marketplace.
+The 2017-P Jefferson Nickel saw massive production with over 710 million pieces struck at the Philadelphia Mint, making examples readily available at every grade level up to MS66.
+Finding an attractive MS66 example from a bank roll or mint set is genuinely achievable, but MS67 and above represent a different story entirely.

 2017-P Nickel Price/Grade Chart